alantanlc/installing-pip-and-virtualenv-ubuntu-20.04/README.md

 $ pip3 install virtualenv
 ```

-Create a new virtual environment.
+... then create a new virtual environment.
 ```
 $ virtualenv env
 ```
-__Note:__ This creates a directory named `env` where relevant scripts and environment packages reside:
+The command above will create a directory named `env` where scripts and environment packages reside.

-Activate the virtual environment:
+... then activate the virtual environment:
 ```
 $ source env/bin/activate
 ```